|

 If not a member of a union, your employment is probably at will, in which case it may not be correct to terminate your employment, but it may motivate someone of authority to suggest such.
 Your district may have an individual issue with marrying a felon, but that is up to them.

-The level of concern will depend strongly on the circumstances of the act committed (violent crime/convicted murderer), and the big thing here would be if anyone related to your job found out, such as students, their parents, or faculty/staff, they could be pretty upset, and although wrong, it is very possible to have an affect on your employment.
+The level of concern will depend strongly on the circumstances of the act committed (violent crime/convicted murderer), and the big thing here would be if anyone related to your job found out, such as students, their parents, or faculty/staff, they could be pretty upset, and although wrong, it is very possible to have an effect on your employment.

 Although everyone deserves a second chance, society and social stigma is still very much real when it comes to being in a relationship with someone having a criminal history.